ibm-cloud-docs/Backup/configure-SQLDB-backup.md

 ## Protecting SQL Server Clusters
 {: #configureBackupSQLCluster}

-To protect an SQL Server cluster, you must install the Windows&reg; {{site.data.keyword.backup_notm}} Agent with the Cluster Support plug-in and SQL Server plug-in on each node in the cluster.
+To protect an SQL Server cluster, you must install the Windows {{site.data.keyword.backup_notm}} Agent with the Cluster Support plug-in and SQL Server plug-in on each node in the cluster.
 Then, you can register a virtual server for the SQL Server role in the Portal and create and run backup jobs on the virtual server.
 Backup jobs on a virtual server are automatically directed to the active cluster node and do not reseed after a failover.

 To fully protect an SQL Server cluster, you must back up:
 - The quorum disk,